 - Lose the features-based selling.

-Most of these tips involve removing barriers between the salespeople and the customers; the humanity has to be the focal point over the fixtures.
+Most of these tips involve removing barriers between the salespeople and the customers; humanity has to be the focal point over the fixtures.

-You’ve probably noticed how bank lobbies are being transformed from utilitarian, cold places where customers line up, into welcoming and warm waiting areas.
-You’ve probably also noticed registration desks at hotels transformed from massive walls of marble, stone and wood into desks of a more human scale.
+You’ve probably noticed how bank lobbies are being transformed from utilitarian, cold places where customers line up into welcoming and warm waiting areas.
+You’ve probably also noticed hotel registration desks transformed from massive walls of marble, stone, and wood into desks of a more human scale.

 Use these seven tips to attract customers and encourage them to return more often to your retail shop.